danielbodnar/awesome-stars/BY-LANG.md

 - [gollum/gollum](https://github.com/gollum/gollum) - A simple, Git-powered wiki with a sweet API and local frontend.
 - [freeCodeCamp/devdocs](https://github.com/freeCodeCamp/devdocs) - API Documentation Browser
 - [github/explore](https://github.com/github/explore) - Community-curated topic and collection pages on GitHub
+- [swishjam/swishjam](https://github.com/swishjam/swishjam) - The Brain Of Your B2B SaaS.
+A better way to unify your customers' data and get meaningful insights out of the box.
+Built on Next.js, Ruby on Rails, Tailwind, Shadcn, and more.
+Backed by Y Combinator -
 - [tendersearls/tldr](https://github.com/tendersearls/tldr) - A Ruby test framework for people who don't have time for slow tests 💣💥
 - [cptactionhank/docker-atlassian-confluence](https://github.com/cptactionhank/docker-atlassian-confluence) - Atlassian Confluence wrapped in a Docker image
 - [Homebrew/homebrew-bundle](https://github.com/Homebrew/homebrew-bundle) - 📦 Bundler for non-Ruby dependencies from Homebrew, Homebrew Cask and the Mac App Store.